Developer Guide

 Test case: Start the app.
 Switch to deliverable mode.
 Enter

-.
+list.
 Close the app.

-Expected: Of the 3 JSON files, onlydeliverablebook.json
+Expected: Of the 3 JSON files, onlydeliverablebook.jsoncreated.

 -